FACTBOX-Impact of COVID-19 pandemic on sports events around the world

 SWIMMING * The 2020 European Aquatics Championships scheduled to take place from May 11-24 in Budapest, Hungary, have been postponed to next year.

+* Patrick Mouratoglou's tennis academy in France will host a five-week series in May.
+TABLE TENNIS

+* The Table Tennis World Championships in South Korea have been provisionally scheduled to be held between Sept.
+27 and Oct.
+4. ULTIMATE FIGHTING CHAMPIONSHIP

-List of sports events that have either been cancelled or postponed due to the outbreak: OLYMPIC TRIALS
+* The UFC will stage three events in the space of a week beginning with UFC 249 on May 9 followed by two cards on May 13 and May 16.
+List of sports events that have either been cancelled or postponed due to the outbreak:

 * The MLB has further delayed its 2020 season's opening day of March 26. * The Women's National Basketball Association postponed the start of its 2020 regular season, originally scheduled to run from May 15-Sept.
 20.